-- A. Districts and BOCES shall use multiple measures to evaluate all specialized service professionals against the Quality Standards using multiple formats and occasions. - B. At least one of these measures shall be observation by the supervisor and/or a trained evaluator with relevant professional expertise.
-The supervisor shall select the focus of the observation in consultation with the specialized service professional, based on the professional's responsibilities and appropriate opportunities for observation. - C. Data used in evaluating specialized service professionals shall be collected from a representative sample of sites at which the professional provides services. - D. A formal rating of the specialized service professional as Highly Effective, Effective, Partially Effective, and Ineffective shall take place once a year, using a body of evidence collected systematically in the months prior.
-Districts and BOCES shall collect enough evidence of performance to ensure that the complete body of evidence leads to a fair and reliable measure of each professional's performance against the Specialized Service Professional Quality Standards.
+A. Districts and BOCES shall use multiple measures to evaluate all specialized service professionals against the Quality Standards using multiple formats and occasions.

+- B. At least one of these measures shall be an observation by the supervisor and/or a trained evaluator with relevant professional expertise.
+The supervisor shall select the focus of the observation in consultation with the specialized service professional, based on the professional's responsibilities and appropriate opportunities for observation. - C. Data used in evaluating specialized service professionals shall be collected from each site at which the professional provides services. - D. A formal rating of the specialized service professional as Highly Effective, Effective, Partially Effective, and Ineffective shall take place once a year, using a body of evidence collected systematically in the months prior.
+Districts and BOCES shall collect enough evidence of performance to ensure that the complete body of evidence leads to a fair and reliable measure of each professional's performance against the Specialized Service Professional Quality Standards. - Exemplar rural BOCES - Exemplar represented by association